-ADVANCED FRENCH IV (1527Y), Grade 11 or 12, Full Credit Year Course Prerequisite: French III
+ADVANCED FRENCH IV (1527Y), Grade 11 or 12, Full Credit Year Course Prerequisite: Successful completion of French III

 This course focuses on the use of all concepts and vocabulary from previous study in addition to new vocabulary and idioms.
-Culture-based readings from periodicals and selections from literature are the basis for refining composition and reading skills and provide the topics for conversation.
+Culture-based readings from current events, contemporary and classic excerpts of literature periodicals and selections from literature are the basis for refining composition and reading skills and provide the topics for conversation and oral presentations.
 Experience in listening to extended passages develops students' comprehension skills and provides practice in using higher level thinking skills.

-ADVANCED PLACEMENT (AP) FRENCH V (1529Y), Grade 12, Full Credit Year Course Prerequisite: French IV (May be waived by recommendation of instructor.)
+ADVANCED PLACEMENT (AP) FRENCH V (1529Y), Grade 12, Full Credit Year Course Prerequisite: Successful completion of French IV